 Of course.
 As disposable as prototypes are, wireframes are even less precious.
 Found out what you need to know?
 Toss it.
 Don’t like the ratio of images to text?
 Into the bin.
 The amount of time and energy it takes to sketch or Freehand a wireframe is minuscule compared to the value you get from each one.

 Here’s the secret to rapid prototyping: it’s all rapid prototyping.

 Prototypes exist to test ideas, and history says that most of our ideas, especially early in the creation process, are going to be wrong.
 And in the world of digital product design, it takes minimal effort to build out an idea, test it, learn from it, toss it, and move on.

 This isn’t the world of manufacturing, where the term rapid prototyping originates.
 Unlike the world of big machines with dozens of tiny moving parts, it shouldn’t take digital product designers months or years to conduct research, gather all the necessary materials, design a thing, and then test it.
 Our process is pixels and code.
 It should be much faster, much more rapid.

 That’s where tools like InVision Studio come in.
 With InVision, you can collaborate, brainstorm, revise, and iterate all the way through to production.
 And because Studio is an InVision product, that means you get sharing, permissions, commenting, and all the other services that you’ve grown to expect when it comes to collaboration.
 It’s fast, it’s unified, and it allows you to share (and update what you’ve shared) quickly.

 Bringing more parts of the core designer workflow into the place of creation was at the core of our process when designing Studio.
 Rapid prototyping is one of those parts, and that’s why we’re excited to bring prototyping into Studio.
 We think it’s going to make design faster and more connected.

 Interested in early access to InVision Studio?
-Sign up below.
-And get ready to take your rapid prototyping to the next level.
+Download it below and get ready to take your rapid prototyping to the next level.